AGCCS/AGCCS-CTRL22/arduino/ctrl22one/README.md

 - [ArduinoOTA](https://github.com/jandrassy/ArduinoOTA) 1.0.6 (Juray Andrassy, Arduino)
 - [ArduinoJson](https://arduinojson.org/) 6.17.3 (Benoit Banchon)

+You will need to install all of the above in oder to build our Arduino sketch.
+Be aware that there typically exist multiple libraries for the same topic but with different APIs, different features, and at different stages of maturity.
+Be sure to get exactly those listed above, higher version numbers should be fine in most cases.

 Likewise, on the HTML/CSS/JavaSkript side we did not need to start from scratch.
 It can be be really cumbersome to try to learn the technical details on how hundreds of modern CSS properties and HTML elements interact.
 None of this should be of our concern: Boostrap & friends wrap it all up with a nice top-level interface, no need to worry --- thank you.
+All of the below are included in minimal distribution form in our source tree, so you do only need to bother if you want to update to a newer version.

 - [jQuery](https://jquery.com/) 3.6.0 (OpenJS Foundation)
 - [Bootstrap](https://getbootstrap.com/) 5.0.0-beta3 (Bootstrap Team)